St George's, Bloomsbury: Opening times and services

-A hymn used on St George's Day (written by Ursula Roberts, wife of the rector) begins:
+A hymn used on St George's Day (written by Ursula Roberts, wife of the rector William Corbett Roberts) begins:

 Museum of Comedy

 The crypt was renovated and used as an art gallery in the 1990s.

 Since April 2014 it has housed the Museum of Comedy.
 The museum focuses on the history of British comedy and includes photos, posters, props, clothing and costumes, scripts, films and videos of British comedic performers and shows.
 There is also a 100-seat performance space.